cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 * RAID Controllers: RAID controllers, used for managing redundant array of independent disks (RAID) configurations, require device drivers to manage data storage and fault tolerance.
 * Audio Devices: You can connect speakers or headphones to the audio output to enable audio playback.
 * Sensors: A wide range of sensors such as temperature sensors, humidity sensors, motion sensors, light sensors, and more produce a stream of characters that can be interpreted to get the sensor readings.
 These sensors can enable environmental monitoring, home automation, and various IoT (Internet of Things) applications.
-* Motor Controllers: The hardware port allows acccess to the physical devices such as motor controllers that would control motors for robotics projects, motorized vehicles, and other physical computing applications.
+* Motor Controllers: The hardware port allows access to the physical devices such as motor controllers that would control motors for robotics projects, motorized vehicles, and other physical computing applications.

 These are just a few examples of the many hardware devices that rely on device drivers to interact with the operating system.
 Device drivers provide the necessary software abstraction to ensure seamless communication and integration between hardware and software components.